The Story of Masasi Community

 110 km from the MUTARE Local Office

-In 2022, when Farai and other leaders were re-visiting the community, they connected with key people such as the Council Leader and Village Chief, with whom they shared the vision and heart of Hands at Work.
-Farai shares, “What really struck me was when the community Councillor said, “there have been many organisations come to this community.
+Masasi was identified in 2021 by Hands at Work leaders in Zimbabwe as one of the most vulnerable communities.
+In 2022, when local leaders were re-visiting the community, they connected with key people such as the Council Leader and Village Chief, with whom they shared the vision and heart of Hands at Work.
+The community Councillor shared, “there have been many organisations come to this community.
 They see and then go.
 They drilled a borehole, but none of them came to look after the orphaned and vulnerable children”.
-As Farai and the Hands at Work leaders met with different individuals, it was clear that God was revealing to them the right people in the community to serve.
+As the Hands at Work leaders met with different individuals, it was clear that God was revealing to them the right people in the community to serve.

 As the team was identifying the most vulnerable children to come to the Care Point, God was busy revealing His heart for the community.
 On one occasion, they met a child named Gift*, who was busy looking for mice to eat.
 Leading the team to the home where he stays with his auntie, they learned that his mother had died and his father had left the family and run away.
-Gift was one of the many vulnerable children that Farai and the team met.
+Gift was one of the many vulnerable children that the Zimbabwe team met.
 Hearing their stories, it became even more clear that this was the right place for them to be.

 Two local women, Ivy and Irene, showed the team around the community and spoke on behalf of the children.
 Inviting their Primary Caregivers to be Care Workers, the team created the new CBO around these children.
 Eventually the Mutare team and the Zimbabwe leaders did a Foundations Training with the Care Workers and church leaders, sharing the vision of Hands at Work.
 This was followed by a Maranatha Workshop, where they shared about who Jesus is and who He can be in their lives.

-The local Hands at Work team in Mutare currently supports three Community Based Organisations, which exist to care for the most vulnerable in their communities.
+The local Hands at Work team in Mutare currently supports four Community Based Organisations, which exist to care for the most vulnerable in their communities.
 The office provides training, networking, and encouragement to those Community Based Organisations like Sakubva.
 It also gives administrative support, including helping with funding proposals, monitoring and evaluation, bookkeeping and reporting to donors.

 BE INSPIRED BY UPDATES FROM MASASI COMMUNITY